Pyhass/Hive-Custom-Component/README.md

 can be reduced to a minimum of 15 second intervals.

 :warning: **Setting up this custom version will overwrite the default integration.**

-!!
-Setting up this custom version will overwrite the default integration.